 Fannie Mae and Freddie Mac are restricted by law to purchasing single-family mortgages with origination balances below a specific amount, known as the “conforming loan limit.”
 Loans above this limit are known as jumbo loans.

 The national conforming loan limit for mortgages that finance single-family one-unit properties increased from $33,000 in the early 1970s to $417,000 for 2006-2008, with limits 50 percent higher for four statutorily-designated high cost areas: Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
 Since 2008, various legislative acts increased the loan limits in certain high-cost areas in the United States.
 While some of the legislative initiatives established temporary limits for loans originated in select time periods, a permanent formula was established under the Housing and Economic Recovery Act of 2008 (HERA).
-Loan limits determined under the HERA formula will apply to loans: (a) acquired by Fannie Mae and Freddie Mac in 2013 and (b) originated after September 30, 2011 or before July 1, 2007.
+The 2017 loan limits have been set under the HERA formula.

 Maximum Loan Limits for Loans (a) Acquired in Calendar Year 2013 and (b) Originated after 9/30/2011 or Prior to 7/1/2007